-Catherine counting money received from the ECHO funded emergency response envelope
+Catherine counting money received from the EU humanitarian aid emergency response envelope

 Behind Catherine's smile